 Festival – En pratiques à la Fondation Lafayette Anticipations à Paris

 Interview, taz Berlin, 7 February 2019

 Metamorphoses – Let Everything Happen to You

-By Annette Amberg, Flash Art online, 6 September 2016
+Interview by Annette Amberg, Flash Art, 6 September 2016

 Reto Pulfer: Gewässerzeiten